When will you get a second stimulus check? | NewsChannel 3-12

 When will you get a second stimulus check?

-A second round of stimulus payments was included in a coronavirus relief package passed by Congress Monday night.
+A second round of stimulus payments was included in a coronavirus relief package signed by President Donald Trump on Sunday night.

 The deal provides for $600 checks, but experts say it will take at least two weeks for the Treasury to get cash into individuals’ bank accounts after legislation is signed.

-Note: Editor’s note: This story originally ran December 18, 2020.
-It has been updated with President Donald Trump signing relief legislation that includes stimulus checks.
-This story has been updated with details of the Covid-19 relief and government funding bill signed into law on Sunday by President Trump.